Radio Nova (Ireland): NUJ Dispute May 1984

-By the middle of 1985 the radio dial in Dublin was getting very crowded.
-Although the station remained firmly at number one (some survey books during this time show Nova at 62% reach in Dublin) they faced increasing competition from RTÉ and other pirates like Sunshine Radio.
+By the middle of 1985, the radio dial in Dublin was getting very crowded.
+Although the station remained firmly at number one (some survey books during this time show Nova at 62% reach in Dublin), they faced increasing competition from RTÉ and other pirates like Sunshine Radio.
 There was now also Q102, a station founded by former Radio Nova DJ Lawrence John, after being pressured not to cross the NUJ picket line at Radio Nova.
 To try to increase revenue, Radio Nova launched a new station called Magic 103.
-Magic 103 was an easy listening station with a lot of local news and current affairs designed to appeal to the Irish government who were taking part in a national debate about local radio.
+Magic 103 was an easy listening station with a lot of local news and current affairs designed to appeal to the Irish government who were taking part in a national debate about local radio, similar to National Public Radio in the United States.
 Magic 103 was not a success, however, and was shut down by Chris Cary at very short notice.
 This infuriated the National Union of Journalists who called a strike and placed pickets on Radio Nova.
 They also urged advertising agencies to boycott the station.
 With advertising revenue down dramatically and trouble in the boardroom, Cary pulled the plug on Radio Nova with just three hours’ notice on 19 March 1986.

 Nova after closure

 Subsequently, another station began broadcasting using most of Nova's old equipment and frequencies under the cover name of Zoom 103, later rebranded as ENeRGy 103, NRG 103 stood for "Nova re-generated".
-However, despite various name-changes (Energy Power 103 FM, a "merger" with a Radio Nova (The Hot 100 FM), then a re-launch station called Nova Power 103 FM, and once again reverting to the "Energy Power 103 FM" name) this station never enjoyed the same success as its predecessor and was eventually bought out and shut down on 11 March 1988 by rival station Q102.
-Within two weeks Q relaunched themselves as SuperQ102 on NRG's four FM frequencies ranging from 99.9 to 103.1 MHz which effectively "boxed in" Sunshine 101.
+However, despite various name changes (Energy Power 103 FM, a "merger" with Radio Nova (The Hot 100 FM), then a re-launch station called Nova Power 103 FM, and once again reverting to the "Energy Power 103 FM" name) this station never enjoyed the same success as its predecessor and was eventually bought out and shut down on 11 March 1988 by rival station Q102.
+Within two weeks, Q relaunched themselves as "Super-Q102" on NRG's four FM frequencies ranging from 99.9 to 103.1 MHz which effectively "boxed in" Sunshine 101.

-Chris Cary subsequently launched a satellite radio station, also called Radio Nova, from a studio in the United Kingdom.
+Chris Cary subsequently launched a satellite radio station, called “Radio Nova International”, from a studio on the Albany Park Industrial Estate, Frimley, in the United Kingdom.
+The station was used as an overnight sustaining service by a number of UK and European radio stations.